 Texas Monthly ran a very interesting story by Michael Hall about Van Zandt, who was born in 1944.
 His immediate family was comfortable.
 Indeed, the Van Zandts had played an important role in Texas history.
 There is a county named after them and his great-great-grandfather, Isaac Van Zandt, was appointed chargé d’affaires to the United States by Sam Houston in 1842.

 It didn’t turn out that way, of course.
-Van Zandt was happy go lucky, easy going and not concerned > with money.
-He had a gift for song writing, became a heavy drinker and was diagnosed as a manic > depressive.
+Van Zandt was happy go lucky, easy going and not concerned with money.
+He had a gift for song writing, became a heavy drinker and was diagnosed as a manic depressive.
 Treatments included something with the scary name “insulin shock therapy.”
-It ruined his > long term memory.
-The bios follow the whole sad story, until he suffered a heart attack and died on > New Year’s Day 1997.
-It was the 44 years to the day after the death of Hank Williams, one of Van > Zandt’s major influences. > > Here is a post listing what two Stereogum editors consider to be Van Zandt’s ten best songs.
-Above > is “Pancho and Lefty.”
-The song was covered by Emmylou Harris and, in 1983, became a number one hit > for Willie Nelson and Merle Haggard.
+It ruined his long term memory.
+The bios follow the whole sad story, until he suffered a heart attack and died on New Year’s Day 1997.
+It was the 44 years to the day after the death of Hank Williams, one of Van Zandt’s major influences.

+Above is “Pancho and Lefty.”
+The song has been covered by Emmylou Harris and, in 1983, became a number one hit for Willie Nelson and Merle Haggard.
 Below is “Tecumseh Valley.”